rfinz/xu60/README.md

 ## demo and installation

-**xu60** comes with an SPA (built with htmx!! [under construction]) that serves as both a technical demonstration of the server's capabilities, proof-of-concept object browser, and tour of the server's own code.
+**xu60** comes with a demo application (built with htmx!! [under construction]) that serves as both a technical demonstration of the server's capabilities, proof-of-concept object browser, and tour of the server's own code.

-**xu60** is currently not packaged for distribution, and every aspect (including the project name) is subject to change as the project grows and changes

 ```sh
 # to run xu60 in its current state: